-Figure 7: Alignment of our risk management processes with DWMP framework
+Figure 6: Alignment of our risk management processes with DWMP framework pollution and other infrastructure failures.

-We will identify hazards and threats during the development of the DWMPs that, in the short-term, could impact on service provision, such as flooding of water and wastewater infrastructure, pollution and other infrastructure failures.
 In doing so we will assess the operational resilience of our infrastructure systems against the full range of potential hazards and threats and take proportionate steps to improve resilience.
 The process means that we also look at how those risks change in the future under different scenarios, so we can put in place options and actions to ensure our 'systems of systems' are resilient into the future.
 This work will contribute towards the annual assessment of our resilience in the round consisting of operational, corporate and financial resilience.